zhao201730685110/ICp-banking-microservices/README.md

 	* Fill the release name with *YOUR_USERNAME* (limit of 30 characters).
 	* Select an available target namespace in the list.
 	* The image repository is already filled with the Docker image defined before: **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices**.

-	> NOTE: If you are practicing this pattern during an IBM event like SHARE or Think, fill the The image repository with your YOUR_IMAGE_NAME.
+	> NOTE: If you are practicing this pattern during an IBM event like SHARE or Think, fill the image repository with your **YOUR_IMAGE_NAME**.

 3. Click the **Install** button.
 When the process is finished, click **View Helm Release**.